mfm2174/mfm2174/README.md

 - 👋 Hi, I’m @mfm2174
 - 👀 I’m interested in Drone and plant images analysis in R
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working in Python and SQL
-- 💞️ I’m looking to collaborate on projects related to agriculture/environment
+- 💞️ I’m looking to collaborate on projects related to agriculture/environment/marketing
 - 📫 How to reach me ...

 <!---